 8. No look is complete without a lip.
 It’s best to stick to a matte nude, as it will be low-maintenance and look on point all day.
 Line your lips using a shade slightly darker than the lip colour you will be using.
 Fill in your lips with your favourite nude lipstick.

-9. To add the final pop to your look, add a brightly-coloured, shimmery pigment like Sample Beauty’s Eyeshadow Pigment in Stacey.
+9. To add the final pop to your look, add a brightly-coloured, shimmery pigment like Sample Beauty’s Eyeshadow Pigment.
 Using a dense eyeshadow brush, pick up some of the pigment, and press into the inner corner of the eye.
 For extra glimmer, apply glitter flakes over the top of the pigment using your finger.

 If you feel your look needs some extra festival glam, dot some gems along your lower lash line, and you’re dance tent ready!